1. Purpose of policy

 4.2 The University will maintain a HSW Plan that details the activities and performance indicators required to provide a work and study environment which is healthy and safe, and which promotes the improved wellbeing of our workers, students and community.

 The Vice Chancellor and President holds the ultimate responsibility for providing a safe and healthy workplace as far as is reasonably practicable under the WHS Act 2011.

 In accordance with the WHS Act 2011 section 27, Senior Staff show due diligence by taking reasonable steps to:

 - acquire and keep up to date with HSW matters

-- understand the hazards and risk associated with University
+- understand the hazards and risk associated with USC

 - ensure HSW hazards and associated risks are managed in accordance with the Enterprise Risk management and Resilience - Governing Policy

 - ensure the recording and reporting of HSW matters in accordance with legislative requirements